matrix-org/matrix-spec-proposals/proposals/1717-key_verification.md

 Key verification is an essential part of ensuring that end-to-end encrypted messages are secure.
-Matrix may support multiple verification methods that require sending events; in fact, two such methods have already been proposed.
+Matrix may support multiple verification methods that require sending events; in fact, two such methods (such as MSC1267 and MSC1543) have already been proposed.

 This proposal tries to present a common framework for verification methods to use, and presents a way to request key verification.